 How do I find out what is going on at the Estuary?

 See the various links on the main page.
-The Events Calendar shows regularly scheduled events and our monthly newsletter, The Estuary Gazette, includes all information including monthly programs and special events.
-You can always give a call at 860.388.1611.
+The Estuary Gazette, includes all information including monthly programs and special events, can be viewed online.
+You can always give us a call at 860.388.1611.

 How can I help the Estuary Council of Seniors, Inc.?